-Other Social Determinants Of Health Initiatives
+Other Social Determinants of Health Initiatives

-As part of our commitment to the health and well-being of children and the social determinants that impact their quality of life beyond the doors of our health system, we offer:
+As part of our commitment to the health and well-being of children and the social determinants that impact their quality of life beyond our doors, we offer:

 • The Nemours Children's Medical Neighborhood initiative, designed to develop consistently documented profiles of each practice, its structure, and patient and neighborhood population demographics - ultimately integrating both assets and needs.
 Members of the VBSO, primary care practices and data analytics teams designed and completed data collection for all 12 primary care practices in Delaware.
-These and other data sources will help inform decision-making to help us hyper-localize efforts to improve total health.
+These and other data sources will help inform our decision making to help us fine tune local efforts to improve total health.